Xuexue00/Depicting-live-data-as-a-visualisation/README.md

 # Project Overview
 This project presents carbon emissions data through an interactive web interface.
 It includes a main page and four data visualization charts, depicting emissions over time, by region, by project, and by cloud status.
 All visualization charts are housed within a `templates` directory, while the main page is located at the project's root level.
+I verify that I am the sole author of the programmes contained in this archive, except where explicitly stated to the contrary.

 ## File Structure
 ```